The Mergers & Acquisitions Litigation Review: Mexico

-While opposition claims are aimed at challenging the resolutions adopted during shareholders' meetings, a nullity claim is aimed to render the shareholders' meeting null and void.
+While opposition claims are aimed at challenging the resolutions adopted during shareholders' meetings, a nullity claim is aimed at rendering the shareholders' meeting null and void.
 Shareholders' meetings must comply with some formal requirements:

 - it has to be conducted in the corporate domicile;

-- the call for the meeting has to be property performed;
+- the call for the meeting has to be properly performed;

 - the call must be signed by the authorised person and contain the agenda; and

 - quorum and attendance requirements must be met.

 If any of these requirements is not met, the shareholders may claim the nullity of the shareholders' meeting.
 The Mexican Supreme Court has ruled that the article of the LGSM that provides that the enforcement of the challenged resolution may be stayed applies only for an opposition claim and not for a nullity claim.
 However, in a nullity claim, the claimants could seek an interim measure regardless of such provision.
 The statute of limitation for a nullity claim is 10 years.
 In these claims, the claimants do not need to deposit their shares before a public notary or credit institution.

 Claims arising from the by-laws of the company or shareholders' agreements

 Not all claims involve a shareholders' meeting.
 Shareholders may also bring claims based on an alleged violation of their contractual rights as contained in the by-laws of the company or shareholders' agreements.
 The type of claim will depend on the breached obligation, the defending party (e.g., another shareholder, the company or the board of directors) and the remedy sought.
 Some of these claims are, for instance, the violation of the right to first refusal, drag or tag-along clauses and lack of approval for selling shares.